Kozea/cairocffi/README.rst

 * `Latest documentation <http://packages.python.org/cairocffi/>`_
-* `Source code and issue tracker <https://github.com/SimonSapin/cairocffi>`_
+* `Source code and issue tracker <https://github.com/SimonSapin/cairocffi>`_ on GitHub.
 * Install with ``pip install cairocffi``
-* Runs on Python 2.6+ and 3.x (including PyPy)
+* Python 2.6, 2.7 and 3.x.
+Tested with CPython and Pypy.
-* API compatible with Pycairo
+* API compatible with Pycairo.
-* Works with any version of cairo
+* Works with any version of cairo.